Matlab on Pegasus

 To run MATLAB using graphical interface mode, connect with display forwarding.
 For more information about display forwarding, see Forwarding the Display.

-Load and launch matlab on one of the interactive compute nodes as shown below.
+Load and launch MATLAB on one of the interactive compute nodes as shown below.
 If you belong to more than one project, specify the projectID as well.

 [username@pegasus ~]$ module load matlab